News

 The numbers are pretty absurd: a total length of 2,880 metres, a main span of 1,420 metres, and a steel deck that weighs more than 22,000 tonnes.
 It was built in just over three years and connects Liuzhi and Anlong, slicing through unforgiving terrain that has made travel here a logistical nightmare for decades.
 Get this: it used to take almost two hours to cross this canyon – the Huajiang Grand Canyon Bridge cuts that time to under two minutes.

 There's something in it for tourists, too.
-A glass elevator is being installed to take visitors up to a viewing platform, where there will be a stargazing bar and café perched 145 metres above the road deck.
-More in the works: suspended glass walkways, scenic sky platforms, and potentially, the world's highest bungee jump.
+A glass elevator has been installed to take visitors up to a viewing platform, where there is a café perched 145 metres above the road deck.
+There are also suspended glass walkways, scenic sky platforms, a death-defying bungee jump, and maybe one day, a platform for skydiving and paragliding launches.

 The bridge spells a tourism boom for Guizhou, a remote and mountainous province in southwest China.
 Fun fact: nearly half of the 100 tallest bridges in the world are already here, so the Huajiang Canyon Bridge is just another tall feather in its cap.

-The Huajiang Grand Canyon is set to open by the end of September 2025, with tourist facilities rolling out in phases.
+Now open, tourist facilities at the Huajiang Grand Canyon will roll out in phases.
 Whether you're a thrill-seeker, photographer, or engineering nerd, this bridge is one detour worth adding to your China itinerary.

 Have you heard?
 These are the 5 Asian destinations that are the cheapest to travel to in 2025